Opinion polling for the June 2015 Turkish general election: Alevi rights

 Alevi Muslims are the main religious minority in Turkey.
 The table below shows opinion polling on whether Alevi citizens should have greater rights, such as granting official status to their place of worship, the Cemevi.

 Islamic State of Iraq and the Levant and Kobanî

 The following table shows the approval for the government's policy on tackling the Islamic State of Iraq and the Levant in Iraq and Syria.
 This particularly centres around the situation in the border town of Kobanî, where Turkish inaction caused deadly protests, as well as the government's permission for Kurdish Peshmerga forces to cross Turkish territory to fight in Kobanî.

 Workers' rights

 The following table shows opinion polling for whether workers' rights are sufficient.
 This issue rose to prominence after 301 miners were killed in Soma, Manisa after a mine collapsed.
-Subsequent deaths in the construction and mining sector have also caused debate on workers' rights in Turkey, which are rated amongst the worst in the world.
+Subsequent deaths in the construction and mining sector have also caused debate on workers' rights in Turkey.